ayusun/product-manager/README.md

 There are two Profiles in which service can run.
 1) Dev Mode : In this mode, no authentication is required
 2) Prod Mode: In this mode, first we have to authenticate by providing username/password.
 This mode uses JWT.
+The behaviour of the token can be controlled via following parameters :
+`-Djwt.header=authorization -Djwt.expires_in=300 -Djwt.secret=queenvictoria`.
+These parameters are present in `application.properties` also.
+a) jwt.header := The Key Name by which token will be present in the header
+b) jwt.expires_in := time in secs.
+c) jwt.secret = The Secret Key

 Steps for code execution